rbouckaert/speedemon/README.md

 	/path/to/beast/bin/applauncher ClusterTreeSetAnalyser -trees species.tree -out species.txt -burnin 10 -epsilon 1e-4

-As an example, we ran BEAST 2 on the gecko XML [example session](https://github.com/rbouckaert/speedemon/blob/master/examples/leache.xml) by Leaché et al. Some snippets from a resulting [output file](https://github.com/rbouckaert/speedemon/blob/master/examples/leacheClusters.txt) are below.
+As an example, we ran BEAST 2 on the gecko XML [example session](https://github.com/rbouckaert/speedemon/blob/master/examples/leache.xml) by Leaché et al. Some snippets from a resulting [ClusterTreeSetAnalyser  output file](https://github.com/rbouckaert/speedemon/blob/master/examples/leacheClusters.txt) are below.

 This first block (below) specifies the species topologies found in the posterior distribution, as well as their posterior support.
 The rows are sorted by posterior support, and the set of topologies above the ``=== 95% credible set ===`` line comprise the 95% credible set.